-Liferay can receive reports of security vulnerabilities from various sources (e.g. a JIRA or LESA ticket, Social Media, external blogs, or internal discoveries).
+Liferay can receive reports of security vulnerabilities from various sources (e.g. JIRA tickets, social media, external blogs, and internal discoveries).
 Within 72 hours of discovering or being notified of a potential vulnerability, Liferay will attempt to reproduce the issue using the supplied information.
-If the vulnerability is reproducible, a private ticket is created if one does not already exist (which will later be made public), the vulnerability is classified into one of the defined severity levels, and the details of the vulnerability are documented in this ticket.
+If the vulnerability is reproducible, a private ticket is created if one does not already exist, the vulnerability is classified into one of the defined severity levels, and the details of the vulnerability are documented in this ticket.

 Triage and Classification

 Security vulnerabilities are classified by Liferay into different severity levels based on a number of factors, the most important of which is the perceived risk to Liferay deployments.